Girls tend to have a major growth spurt between the ages of 10 and 14. Most will reach their adult height by the time they are 14 or 15 years old.

 - Chronic illness: Long-term health conditions, such as cystic fibrosis, kidney disease, and celiac disease can lead to a shorter than expected adult height.
 Children who have had cancer may also be shorter as adults.

-Because growth patterns are largely determined by genetics, there is a lot of variabilities when it comes to “normal” height.
+Because growth patterns are largely determined by genetics, there are a lot of variabilities when it comes to “normal” height.
 Expectations for overall growth based on age come from studies of healthy populations of children.

-Breast development (thelarche) is usually the first sign of puberty.
-As a girl’s body grows, she will start to develop bumps under her nipple, called breast buds.
+The earliest sign of breast growth happens when bumps develop under the nipple, called breast buds.
 As these buds grow, they will form breasts made up of mammary glands and fatty tissues.

-After puberty, breast tissue continues to change and respond to hormones throughout a woman’s life, including during the menstrual cycle, pregnancy, breast-feeding, and menopause.
+After puberty, breast tissue continues to change and respond to hormones throughout life, including during the menstrual cycle, pregnancy, breastfeeding or chestfeeding, and menopause.

 - have one breast slightly bigger than the other